cefn/mudslide/README.md

 mudslide
 ========

-An alternative for Powerpoint for those who can hack CSS
+An alternative to Powerpoint for those who can hack CSS